Automation Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for automation roles in Ohio?

 Ohio's largest automation visa sponsors include Honda of America (Marysville), Procter & Gamble (Cincinnati), Parker Hannifin (Cleveland), Rockwell Automation's Ohio client sites, and Amazon's growing fulfillment and robotics network.
-Automotive suppliers concentrated in the Toledo and Columbus metro areas, including Magna International and Dana Incorporated, also have documented H-1B sponsorship histories for controls and automation engineering positions.
+Automotive suppliers concentrated in the Toledo and Columbus metro areas, including Magna International and Dana Incorporated, also have documented H-1B visa sponsorship histories for controls and automation engineering positions.

 Which visa types are most common for automation roles in Ohio?

 The H-1B is the most common visa category for automation engineers and robotics specialists in Ohio, as most positions require at least a bachelor's degree in electrical, mechanical, or systems engineering.
-Candidates with Canadian or Mexican citizenship may qualify for TN status under the USMCA in engineer classifications.
+Candidates with Canadian or Mexican citizenship may qualify for TN visa status under the USMCA in engineer classifications.
 Some senior-level automation architects pursue O-1A visas if they can demonstrate extraordinary ability through publications, patents, or industry recognition.

 Which cities in Ohio have the most automation sponsorship jobs?